-The small, insufficiently equipped surgery had little appeal as far as prospective vets were concerned, finance was also a key issue.
-There just simply didn't seem to be enough regular business to mantain a normal small veterinary practice.
+The small, insufficiently equipped surgery had little appeal as far as prospective vets were concerned.
+Finance was also a key issue.
+There just simply didn't seem to be enough regular business to maintain a normal small veterinary practice.

-With the help of our supporters and the wider community of the five islands and extensive fundraising, our brand new purpose built surgery (consisting of consultation room, X-ray room and operating theatre) with living accomodation for the incumbent vet was completed in December 2010, Dr. Dorn has just completed her first succesful year there.
+With the help of our supporters and the wider community of the five islands and extensive fundraising, our brand new purpose built surgery (consisting of consultation room, X-ray room and operating theatre with living accomodation for the incumbent vet) was completed in December 2010.

 Thank you everyone for helping us to get where we are - and please keep helping us to underwrite the practice by continuing to update and repair the equipment and maintain and improve all aspects of animal care on Scilly.

 The Isles of Scilly Veterinary Support Group are determined that the islands will never be without a vet again.